 Average interest rates on medical school loans

-There are three interest rate tiers for federal student loans — one for undergraduates, one for graduate students, and one for PLUS loans.
 Many doctors will have all three types of loans by the time they graduate from medical school.

-Rates on federal student loans are fixed for life once you take them out.
-But rates offered to new borrowers are adjusted annually to account for the government’s cost of borrowing.
 Based on average student loan interest rates in recent years, a typical medical school graduate would have loan balances and interest rates that look like this:

-|Loan type and amount borrowed||Average interest rate|
+|Loan type||Amount borrowed||Average interest rate|

 Typical loan balances and interest rates for med school grads